 whereby needed information is obtained ahead of time to prevent emergencies, and emergency response protocols are well-rehearsed

 to minimize stress on the professional and protect the vulnerable party.

-Problems occur in telehealth when the clinician doesn’t understand how telehealth screening, telehealth intake, and informed consent processes need to be properly managed to prevent emergencies, and/or how to ~be prepared ahead of time~ to mobilize needed resources.
-Rather than being caught off guard, clinicians need to be well trained in telehealth as well as how to navigate the emergency response system in another geographic location where community resources are typically unknown to the professional.
+Problems occur in telehealth when the clinician doesn’t understand how telehealth screening, telehealth intake, and informed consent processes need to be properly managed to prevent emergencies and/or how to be prepared ahead of time~ to mobilize needed resources.
+Rather than being caught off guard, clinicians need to be well trained in telehealth and how to navigate the emergency response system in another geographic location where community resources are typically unknown to the professional.